A Latent Variable Model for Relational Events with Multiple Receivers: Introduction

 The paper is organized as follows.
-Section 2 introduces some notation and discusses two other approaches for modeling relational event data with multiple receivers.
-Section 3 presents the Bayesian multiplicative latent factor model for relational data with multiple receivers, including prior specification and posterior predictive checks for model assessment.
-Next, Section 4 describes the application of the model on simulated data and on the empirical Enron email data.
+Section 2 presents the multiplicative latent factor model for relational data with multiple receivers.
+To fit the model a Bayesian implementation is considered.
+Prior specification and posterior predictive checks for model assessment are discussed.
+Next, Section 3 describes numerical simulations to assess the behavior of the mc-amen model under different scenarios.
+Section 4 presents two analyses of the Enron email network.
+First, an empirical analysis is discussed of the subset of actors 26, 49, 53, 59, and 130 that was also discussed in this introduction.
+Second, an empirical analysis of the full data set is discussed.
+The goal of the empirical analyses is to assess how well the mc-amen model can capture (i) the empirical distribution of the cardinality of receiver sets of the entire data set (Figure \ref{hist_obs_m}) and (ii) the multicast interaction behavior between actors in the Enron network.
 We end the paper with a discussion in Section 5.